 - Green potatoes and green potato peels (contain a toxin called solanine which is bad for birds).
 Cooked potatoes are fine, but raw potatoes probably should not be fed to chickens.

-- Green tomatoes, tomato plants, and eggplant plants (nightshade family plants, their leaves, and unripe fruit can be toxic to chickens)
+- Tomato plants and eggplant plants (nightshade family plants, their leaves, and unripe fruit can be toxic to chickens)

-- Salty snacks (chickens can’t digest large amounts of salt)
+- Salty snacks and human junk food (Too much salt is bad for chickens and they can’t digest large amounts of salt)

 - Raw eggs (eating raw eggs can encourage chickens to break and eat their own eggs)

-- Coffee grounds / tea bags (caffeine and tannins are bad for birds)
+- Tea bags (caffeine and tannins are bad for birds)

-- Uncooked rice and dried beans (cooked beans and cooked rice are just fine, but uncooked rice and dried beans are not good for your chickens)
+- Uncooked beans (cooked beans and cooked rice are just fine, but uncooked rice and dried raw beans are not good for your chickens)

 - Moldy food (some mold is toxic to chickens)

-- Citrus peels (Although some people do say citrus is okay)
+- Citrus peels (Although some people do say citrus fruits are okay)

-- Avocado pit and peel (contain a toxin called Persin that is bad for birds.)
+- Avocado pits and peel (Contain the toxin persin that is bad for birds.)

 Here’s what I’ve found.
 The things the chickens shouldn’t eat, they don’t eat.
 We eat lot of citrus in the winter when it’s in season, and I almost always put citrus peels in the compost.
 The chickens ignore it.
 They also ignore the avocado, which we eat a lot of too.
 I also include apple cores in my compost.